Production Costs and Returns by Region

 The livestock industries outlined here also do not always follow the rule that more production is in areas of relatively higher margins.

 For example, hogs are concentrated, with the Heartland holding the most hogs.
 The Southern Seaboard holds the second most hogs of any region but follows the Heartland by a substantial margin.
-However, estimated average cost of production show the southern seaboard is more competitive than the Heartland.
+However, estimated average cost of production the southern seaboard is more competitive than the Heartland.

-While beef cattle are more spread out amongst the regions than hogs, but the Prairie Gateway holds the most beef cow inventory.
+While beef cattle are more spread out amongst the regions than the Prairie Gateway holds the most beef cow inventory.
 While the Prairie Gateway does have a better margin than the U.S. average, there are other regions that they have better margins including the Fruitful Rim and Basin and Range regions.

 The last commodity group outlined above is dairy.
 Dairy cows are predominantly located in the Fruitful Rim and the Northern Crescent regions.
 The Fruitful Rim is estimated to have one of the better dairy margins in the country.
 However, like in other commodities groups, the Northern Crescent looks surprisingly less competitive than other regions of the country.